Cape Town: Taxis

 Cape Town has various kinds of taxis available, including those obtained through ride-hailing (app-based) services such as Bolt and Uber, as well as traditional metered taxies.

 The Western Cape Provincial Regulatory Entity (PRE) issues ride-hailing licenses for Cape Town, which have expiry dates and need to be renewed.
 They are processed in the order they are received, and the PRE ensures drivers are operating legally.
 As of mid-2025, the city has 5,494 registered ride-hailing licenses.

 Traditional taxis are either metered taxis or minibus taxis.
 Metered taxis can be found at transport hubs as well as other tourist establishments, while minibus taxis can be found at taxi ranks, and, commonly, travelling along main streets.
 Minibus taxis can be hailed from the road.

 Cape Town metered taxi cabs mostly operate in CBD and Cape Town International Airport areas.
 Large companies that operate fleets of cabs can be reached by phone and are cheaper than the single operators that apply for hire from taxi ranks and Victoria and Alfred Waterfront.

 There are about 1,000 meter taxis in Cape Town.
 Their rates vary from R8 per kilometre to about R15 per kilometre.
 The larger taxi companies in Cape Town are Excite Taxis, Cabnet and Intercab and single operators are reachable by cellular phone.
 The seven seated Toyota Avanza are the most popular with larger Taxi companies.
 Meter cabs are mostly used by tourists and are safer to use than minibus taxis.

 Minibus taxis are the standard form of transport for the majority of the population who cannot afford private vehicles.
 Although essential, these taxis are often poorly maintained and are frequently not road-worthy.
 These taxis make frequent unscheduled stops to pick up passengers, which can cause accidents.
 With the high demand for transport by the working class of South Africa, minibus taxis are often filled over their legal passenger allowance.
 Minibuses are generally owned and operated in fleets.

 Culture

 Groot Constantia, an example of Cape Dutch architecture.

 Mostert's Mill in Cape Town.

 Cape Town is noted for its architectural heritage, with the highest density of Cape Dutch style buildings in the world.
 Cape Dutch style, which combines the architectural traditions of the Netherlands, Germany, France and Indonesia, is most visible in Constantia, the old government buildings in the Central Business District, and along Long Street.
 The only complete windmill in South Africa is Mostert's Mill, Mowbray.
 It was built in 1796 and restored in 1935 and again in 1995.

 Cape Town was named the World Design Capital for 2014 by the International Council of Societies of Industrial Design.
 Cape Town is also recognized as a "Design City" by UNESCO's Creative Cities Network.
 The Artscape Theatre Centre is the largest performing arts venue in Cape Town.

+In 2026, Cape Town was named the 5th-best city in the world for arts and culture, by UK's Time Out magazine.